 Switzerland has strict restrictions on foreigners buying property, so depending on your background, you may find your options limited.
-You can buy property in Switzerland if:
+You can buy property in Switzerland if you:

-- You are an EU or EFTA national with a Swiss residence permit who resides in Switzerland
+- are an EU or EFTA national with a Swiss residence permit who resides in Switzerland

-In both cases, you will have the same rights as a Swiss citizen to purchase property, so you can buy investment properties, holiday homes or commercial premises as well as a primary residence.
+In both cases, you have the same rights as a Swiss citizen to purchase property.
+You can buy investment properties, holiday homes, or commercial premises as well as a primary residence.

 If you hold a Swiss B Permit, you may also purchase a property, but only to live in.

-Those who fall outside these categories, such as non-resident foreigners, foreign residents without a Swiss work permit (including those working for diplomatic missions, UN agencies and CERN) or workers on short term or seasonal work permits, may not be allowed to purchase property or may have to apply for a license to purchase.
+Those outside of these categories, such as non-resident foreigners, foreign residents without a Swiss work permit (including those working for diplomatic missions, UN agencies, and CERN), or workers on short-term or seasonal work permits, may not be allowed to purchase property or may have to apply for a license to purchase.

-Licensing criteria varies from canton to canton but typically favours applicants purchasing a primary residence who have been settled in the canton for five years or more.
+Licensing criteria vary from canton to canton.
+It typically favors applicants purchasing a primary residence who have been settled in the canton for five years or more.

-Life as a frontalier: Working in Switzerland and living elsewhere
+Life as a frontier worker: working in Switzerland and living elsewhere

-Switzerland is a small country and many of its major cities, including Geneva and Basel, are close enough to borders that it is possible to live in a neighbouring country while working in Switzerland.
+Switzerland is a small country.
+Many of its major cities, including Geneva and Basel, are close enough to borders that it is possible to live in a neighboring country while working in Switzerland.

-Property prices are typically cheaper across the border, so if your work permit allows it, you may wish to consider becoming a ‘frontalier’, with a residence in France or Germany and a job in Switzerland.
+Property prices are typically cheaper across the border.
+If your work permit allows it, you may wish to consider becoming a frontier worker and buying property in France or getting a German property and a job in Switzerland.

 How to find a property to buy in Switzerland

-As in many other countries, most Swiss properties are listed online through estate agents and property portals.
-Property listings can also be found in all the main newspapers andas specialist property papers, which are usually distributed by estate agents and in shopping malls for free.
+As in many other countries, most Swiss properties are online through estate agents and property portals.
+Property listings are also in all the main newspapers and specialist property papers.
+These are usually available from estate agents and in shopping malls for free.

-In terms of buying and selling, property sales tend to move slowly, but local knowledge remains an advantage, so it is typically well worth registering with one or more local agents who may have access to properties ‘off market’ – i.e. before they are publicly advertised.
+In terms of buying and selling, property sales tend to move slowly, but local knowledge remains an advantage.
+Register with a local agent with access to off-market properties.

 Main online property portals